Denny-Lin/DDK_View_Binding/README.md

 ```
 This object of ActivityMainBinding is from the file name of activity_main.xml. </br>
 So if we have a xml called result_profile.xml, we can import com.example.mynativeandroidapp.databinding.ResultProfileBinding. </br>
+And then create an object for this xml,such as "private ResultProfileBinding binding2;" </br>
 inflate() is static, so we can call it directly. </br>
 And </br>
 ... </br>